houbie/lesscss/README.md

 Type `lessc -h` to see the full list of options.

-### Tip for using Twitter Bootstrap
+### Tip for compiling Twitter Bootstrap

-When using Twitter Bootstrap in your projects, it is not necessary to copy all the less files to your project.
+When using Twitter Bootstrap in multiple projects, it is not necessary to copy all the LESS files to all the projects.
 Only copy the ones that you want to customize (typically variables.less), and then compile with:

     lessc --include-path your/project/less,path/to/bootstrap-3.0.0/less bootstrap.less css/bootstrap.css